-Faculty who will be teaching college-level courses in Dual Credit programs will meet SACSCOC credentialing guidelines and will be identified as faculty for St. Philip's College.
-The majority of faculty is/will be employed by St. Philip's College, as the proposed dual credit courses are offered online.
-Consequently, there will be minimal impact on faculty workload at St Philip's College beyond the department chair's oversight of the high school program.
-Faculty members associated with/at Dual Credit and Early College High Schools are provided the same oversight as all St. Philip's College faculty and will be are expected to participate in professional development opportunities and required college and department meetings.
-All faculty have access to professional development and attend events such as the All College Meeting, Fiesta of Teaching Technologies, Master Teacher Certification, Canvas training, and other required or optional activities.
+Faculty who will be teaching college-level courses in Dual Credit programs will meet SACSCOC credentialing guidelines and will be identified as adjunct faculty for St. Philip's College.
+The majority of faculty will be employed as full-time teachers in their respective high school district and will be assigned to teach at their respective high school.
+Consequently, there will be minimal impact on faculty workload at St Philip's College beyond the department chair's oversight of adjuncts teaching at each high school.
+Adjunct faculty members at Dual Credit and Early College High Schools are provided the same oversight as all St. Philip's College adjunct faculty and will be are expected to participate in professional development opportunities and required college and department meetings.
+All adjuncts have access to professional development and attend events such as the All College Meeting, Fiesta of Teaching Technologies, Master Teacher Certification, Canvas training, and other required or optional activities.
 Faculty will be evaluated according to Alamo Colleges District's procedures.
 (See Appendix C for Faculty Roster Forms).